ENG19CS0316-SoniaReddyGS/Deep-Learning-algorithms-for-Time-series-data-Stock-price-prediction-and-Analysis/README.md

 - To develop and train deep learning models for stock price prediction.
 - To evaluate the performance of the models using appropriate metrics.
 - To provide insights and analysis based on the model predictions.

+### Dependencies
+This project requires the following dependencies:

+- Python 3